waldonl/reocca/README.md

-# reocca
+# REOCCA
-Recorder / replayer of (initially) rest responses, on top of Spray
+(Load) Test Recorder / Replayer of (initially) REST Responses, in Scala, on top of Spray